LHCGreg/dbsc/DEVELOPER_README.txt

 ------------------
 DBSC uses NuGet to fetch most dependencies when building.

 dbsc.Core.Antlr uses ANTLR 4 to generate a parser for import table list files.
-The generated lexer and parser are in the code repository, but if you make changes to the grammar, you will need java installed and on your PATH.
-A prebuild step defined in dbsc.Core.Antlr.targets regenerates the parser if the parser file is missing.
-So if you make changes to the grammar, you need to delete the parser .cs file and build.
+The generated lexer and parser are in the code repository.
+If you make changes to the grammar, you can regenerate the lexer and parser with

+msbuild /t:CompileGrammar dbsc.Core.Antlr.csproj

+(substitute xbuild for msbuild on non-Windows platforms)

+Generating the lexer and parser requires java to be installed and on your PATH.

 DEPLOYMENT CONSIDERATIONS